 When you talk to your physician, try to describe your back pain symptoms honestly and accurately.
 Remember to relate the frequency of your pain, its location, what activities make it worse and what activities you are prevented from doing because of the back pain.
 Also, tell your physician what treatment options you have already tried, such as over-the-counter pain medication, hot and cold packs or mild massage.

 Your physician will likely send you for an MRI or CT scan in order to confirm a diagnosis and may recommend an amplified treatment routine that involves physical therapy, prescription medications and steroid injections.
 However, these therapies are directed at symptoms rather than the cause of back pain.
 Therefore, they are often temporary and are not effective for all patients.

 Surgery may be necessary to address the cause of the pain, but there is an alternative to traditional open spinal surgery: minimally invasive surgery.
 If your chronic back pain symptoms persist, Laser Spine Institute may be able to help.
 Our minimally invasive procedures offer lower risk, a shorter recovery period and a higher success rate than traditional open spinal surgery.
-Contact us today for a free review of your MRI or CT scan.
+Contact us today to schedule your consultation.